 |enableRandomWrite||Should random-write access into the texture be enabled (default is false).|

-This creates a temporary render texture with given parameters, and sets it up as a global shader property with nameID.
+This creates a temporary render texture array with given parameters, and sets it up as a global shader property with nameID.
 Use Shader.PropertyToID to create the integer name.

-Release the temporary render texture using ReleaseTemporaryRT, passing the same nameID.
+Release the temporary render texture array using ReleaseTemporaryRT, passing the same nameID.
 Any temporary textures that were not explicitly released will be removed after camera is done rendering, or after Graphics.ExecuteCommandBuffer is done.

 See Also: ReleaseTemporaryRT, SetRenderTarget, Blit.